 - Successful completion of a mandatory on-campus interview

 These criteria are guidelines, which the Pre-Law Advisory Committee (PLAC) may alter in extraordinary and exceptional applications.
-In these situations, exceptions to the EAP admission criteria will be made on a case-by-case basis with the consent of both Philadelphia University and the Drexel University School of Law.
+In these situations, exceptions to the EAP admission criteria will be made on a case-by-case basis with the consent of both Philadelphia University and the Thomas R. Kline School of Law.

 You will be notified of your program status as part of the regular University acceptance process.
 For questions about the program contact Philadelphia University’s Law and Society program director, Evan Laine at LaineE@PhilaU.edu or by calling 215-951-2768.